kaylani2/machineLearning/src/specific_models/bezerra/README.md

 ### \_I{1, 2, 3}.csv

-Flows refering the scenarios 1, 2 and 3, where there was botnets being executed.
+Flows refering to scenarios 1, 2 and 3, where botnets were being executed.

 ### \_L.csv

-Flows with no botnet infection.
+Flows with no botnet infections.

 ## Directories: